Study Abroad Program Overview

 The language and culture program in Lyon offers intensive French language study for students with three quarters or two semesters of university-level French.
-It features a specially-designed curriculum that will improve your oral and written language skills while providing a foundation in French culture and society.
-All course work is in French, and you attend classes with UC students only.
+It features a curriculum that will improve your oral and written language skills while providing a foundation in French culture and society.
+All course work is in French and you attend classes with UC students only.

 Lyon is France’s second largest city and offers a unique combination of dynamism and classical beauty.
 Located at the confluence of the Rhône and the Saône rivers, Lyon has always been at the intersection of the cultures of Europe and beyond.
 Its strong economy produces nearly every ingredient of France's famously high quality of life.
 It is the capital of France’s renowned wine region, Rhône-Alpes, and the surrounding area has glaciers and warm river valleys, mountains and lakes, some of the most beautiful medieval villages, and the best skiing in the world.

 For a peek into life in Lyon, check out this video by a UCEAP Lyon participant!
+You can also get more information on life in Lyon by visiting the UCEAP Lyon website.

 Students attend classes with UC students only.